Make your own suet to feed the birds

 Step 2: Add suet to a form

 Scoop the mixture into a form — the bottom of a wax lined milk carton, a plastic food storage container or an ice cube tray all work well.
 If you’re concerned that the mixture will stick to the container, line the container with some wax paper first.
 And don’t forget that the mixture will be hot!
 Use caution to avoid any burns.

 Let the cake cool in the refrigerator for a few hours before you put it outside or store it in the freezer until you’re ready to put it outside.

-Here are three easy recipes you can make and the type of bird it will attract.
+Want to attract a certain type of bird to your garden?
+Check out the three easy recipes in the slideshow below that you can make and the type of bird it will attract.